taosourcerer/source/README.md

 ### Beauty

-There are insights which radically change our view the world.
+There are insights that radically change our view of the world.
 Some change our view about the basic building blocks of reality, or about which ways of thinking make sense.
 We call such insights ontological refactoring.
-Those most important insights include quantum mechanics, the concept of spacetime, mathematical proof and computation.
+Those most important insights include quantum mechanics, the concept of spacetime, mathematical proof, and computation.
-Playing with _Source_, you find yourself asking questions like: is there a string which can't be computed by a Turing machine?
+Playing with _Source_, you find yourself asking questions like: is there a string that can't be computed by a Turing machine?
 Not just because theoretical computer science is beautiful but because you _need_ the answer to solve some particular problem posed by the theory.
 Source illuminates why certain questions in math are important.